 Before we dive deeper, there is a few erroneous assumptions that I encounter frequently that needs dispelling.
 One is the strict vision that one shouldn’t age essential oils.
 This is actually - mostly - true from a strict healing aromatherapy point of view (more on this below) but totally irrelevant, and even counterproductive, for natural perfumery.
 Almost no oil for is better for natural perfumery when freshly distilled, a minimum of curing is necessary.
 Personally, I rarely find an oil interesting enough before 6 months to a year of curing, even for oils having the reputation of a short shelf life.

-In the Middle East, and in Asia, where there are long and inspiring mutli secular traditions of natural perfumery, I often encounter the exact opposite idea and many people, even professionals, think that all oils simply get better with age.
+In the Middle East, and in Asia, where there are long and inspiring mutli secular traditions of natural perfumery, I often encounter the exact opposite idea and many people, even some professionals, think that all oils simply get better with age.
 Again, there is a kernel of truth in that (many do, if the conditions are there, though to different extents depending on the kind of oil, and it is also true for their attars, perhaps to a greater extent), but there are many limits.
 All oils will have a turning point (even if multiple decades or beyond for some) and many oils will actually age badly.

 What makes a good oil, then, with an interesting potential for curing / aging ?